chanel-y/BSides-CodeQL101/queries/csharp/4 - Paths/README.md

 }
 ```

 In the predicate, you define the additional step by defining the relationship between the two pred and succ dataflow nodes.
+We'll see an example of this in the following exercise.

 ## In this Exercise
 Let's write a query that checks for flow from user input to deserialization by the BinaryFormatter class, a vulnerability documented [here](https://learn.microsoft.com/en-us/dotnet/standard/serialization/binaryformatter-security-guide).
 The sample code for this exercise is in the "BinaryFormatterDeserialize.cs" file in the sample project.

 Like any of our previous dataflow queries, we start by defining our source and sink.
 For this particular query, we can use the existing RemoteFlowSource class since that covers user input.
-Our sink, an argument to a BinaryFormatter.Deserialize() call, we already modeled as an exercise in the Classes and Predicates section.
+Our sink is an argument to a BinaryFormatter.Deserialize() call.
+This is very, very similar to our previous RSA insufficient key size sink, just a different method name.

 Putting the above together with our path query syntax, we have the following query: